 How to deal with debt collection during the Coronavirus (COVID-19) crisis

-The coronavirus has the whole world in its grip.
+The COVID-19 pandemic has the whole world in its grip.
 Not only is public health at risk, but the global economy is being threatened as well.
-This is due to the fact that, in order to contain the virus, substantial measures are being taken worldwide.
-Borders are being locked down, events are cancelled, the hospitality sector, catering establishments and salons are either closed or partially operational.
+In order to contain the virus, substantial measures are being taken worldwide.
+Countries are in lock down, events are cancelled, the hospitality sector, catering establishments and salons are either closed or partially operational.
 Either way, companies have been tremendously impacted due to government measures preventing the COVID-19 pandemic.

-These measures are necessary, because our health comes first.
+These measures are necessary, because our health is the main priority.
 However, they also raise other concerns for various entrepreneurs.
 After all, no work means no income.
-For many companies, therefore, the coronavirus crisis will also cause financial problems.
+For many companies, the coronavirus crisis will also cause financial problems.
 You can read more information on the payment behaviour of European companies during the coronavirus crisis.

-Although it is nice that the government offers support to companies, financial problems will undoubtedly arise for companies as a result of the coronavirus (COVID-19).
-What should you do if your customer has no financial means to pay the invoice?
-Or what if they have declared insolvency?
-We are happy to give you advice.
+Despite governmental efforts in supporting companies, financial problems will undoubtedly arise as a result of the coronavirus.
+What should you do if your customer has no financial means to pay your invoices?
+Or what if they have been declared bankrupt?

-First of all, you should keep in mind that it is likely that many companies find paying their upcoming invoices very hard.
-In fact, the global economy has slowed down, and firms may be faced with a lack of liquidity.
-Cases of debt recovery may therefore increase, and while some clients affected by COVID-19, and therefore they have objective reasons why not to pay.
+Firstly, keep in mind that it is likely that many companies are struggling to pay their invoices on time.
+As the global economy has slowed down, firms may be faced with a lack of liquidity.
+Cases of debt recovery may therefore increase, and while some clients affected by COVID-19 may be operational, they may object to pay.

-However, we know that it is also extremely important for your company that you receive the compensation you are entitled to, despite the coronavirus.
+We know that it is also extremely important for your company that you receive the payment that you are entitled to, despite the coronavirus.
 This is why we will do everything in our power to achieve the best possible outcome in your debt collection case, even during these difficult times.
-Are you unsure about the debt collection procedures which can be undertaken in your debtors’ country?
-You are wondering if standard debt recovery procedures have changed because of the pandemic?
+Are you unsure about the debt collection procedures that can be undertaken in your debtors’ country?
+Are you wondering if standard debt recovery procedures have changed because of the global pandemic?
 Please contact us.
 Our lawyers and debt collection specialists will be happy to answer your questions.

 This article will cover the following topics:

 Debt collection during COVID-19: What is the best strategy?
 Our debt collection specialists and lawyers share the 10 golden tips for debt collection during the Corona crisis.
-With these tips you know how to manage outstanding invoices during the coronavirus crisis and refine your collection strategy in lockdown.
+With these tips you can read more on how to manage your outstanding invoices during the coronavirus crisis and refine your collection strategy in lockdown.
 Below are the top 3 tips that are important for you:

 1. Ensure written confirmation of your claim

-A tip that you should always take into consideration in your debtor management process, which is especially important during the COVID-19 outbreak: ask your debtor to send you a proposal on how he intends to pay.
-Have him write down a payment proposal down on paper.
+A tip that you should always take into consideration in your debtor management process, which is especially important to refine your collection strategy in lockdown: ask your debtor to send you a proposal on how he intends to pay.
+Have him write a payment proposal down on paper.
 An e-mail is also perfectly fine.
-Because a debtor has written down a proposal on paper, you have an acknowledgement of the claim.
+Because a debtor has a written proposal, you have an acknowledgement of the claim.
 Preferably, it is better if the debtor explicitly acknowledges the claim in writing.
 By doing so, the debtor confirms that he owes the entire outstanding claim (and possible rent).
 Some debtors try to avoid this, as a payment proposal on paper is a very useful alternative.

 Many debtors will now claim that they are unable to make a payment proposal, because it is unclear from what point onwards turnover can be generated again.
 In that case, have the debtor make a proposal, in which, for example, he pays a relatively small amount on your claim in the first three months (April, May and June), and larger amounts from July onwards.
 With this written confirmation you ensure that the claim cannot and will not easily be disputed at a later stage.
 This simplifies the collection procedure of the outstanding invoice.
 It avoids having to go through an expensive and lengthy procedure for an unjustified dispute.
 Especially if the debtor truly cannot pay.